simonsankar/free-market-wins/Anarcho-Capitalism deters state formation.md

 Under a more serious consideration, we see that in order for a central aggressive entity to emerge under [[Anarcho-Capitalism]], they would need to have everyone else in their pockets first.
 However, this is not an easy task since their is no money-printer, single army to control and other centralized organisations in which the would-be aggressor can utilize/infiltrate and take over.
 This would have to be done through actual deals with an actual cost.

 This alone shows how far-fetched this idea is, since buying up all your competition has an actual cost.
-Once 'bought', these other entities now has the money/resources necessary to defend themselves while the hopeful aggressor has lost this money in these transactions.
+Once 'bought', these other entities now have the money/resources necessary to defend themselves while the hopeful aggressor has lost this money in these transactions.

 This is a stark difference to modern states who _already_ possess the monopoly on violence within their own borders and can legislate by fiat whatever they like.
 A real business has no such ability and is left to foot its own bills for its own shenanigans.